Puroshottam Choudhary: Biography

 Soon his wife joined him at Chicacole, and was ordained on 24 April 1835 by the Baptist missionaries at the Baptist conference in Cuttack under supervision of Amos Sutton, impressed by his sincere work in the ministry; later, he was sent to work exclusively among Telugu people as an assistant to Samuel S. Day, a Canadian-born American Baptist missionary to Telugus in Srikakulum, Visakhapatnam, Bellary, Nellore, and most of Madras Presidency provinces; and founder of Telugu Baptist mission at Nellore.
 After he worked as an evangelist for a while, he was appointed as pastor at the Church in Berhampur, also known as Silk City, in Ganjam district.

-In 1836, he was invited by the judge at Chicacole to preach gospel there.
+In 1836, his wife Radhamani became a Christian.
+The same year he was invited by the judge at Chicacole to preach gospel there.
 He worked closely with Rev William Dawson of London Missionary Society (an accomplished hymn writer in Telugu).
 In 1838, he was invited to Berhampore, where he spent seven years by preaching and touring all Ganjam district neighbourhoods.
 In 1844, he went to Chicacole station under London Missionary Society and preached gospel there for another six years till 1850.
 In 1851, after he lost his wife, he was transferred again to Vizagapatnam; over there, he helped the missionaries in Bible translation and continued his gospel preaching.
 In 1861, he toured several Telugu-speaking areas for gospel preaching, namely, Anakapalli, Yellamanchili, Tuni, Pithapur, Samalkot, Peddapuram, Cocanada (present Kakinada), and several other Andhra regions.
 In 1862, he was recruited to preach evangelistic work at Chittivasala, near Bimlipatnam, and on Sunday evenings to preach at Polepalli.
 During these course, several of his family members were baptised.

 In 1868, having decided to retire from mission work, he went back to Cuttack where his children lived.
 After he returned to Cuttack, by 1870 he had warm friendship with Das Anthravady, a pastor.
 He and Anthravady baptised several people and preached the gospel visiting Chicacole, Vizianagaram, and Chittivalasa.
-In 1872, Anthravady published a poetical work by Purushottam entitled The Gospel Trumpet—one thousand copies were printed and distributed in Telugu speaking districts.
+In 1872, Anthravady published a poetical work by Purushottam entitled The Gospel Trumpet - one thousand copies were printed and distributed in Telugu speaking districts.
 In 1875, he was again offered his former pastor job by mission and finally made him in charge of the Church at Berhampore.

 He was also a good poet and renowned hymn-writer; he composed one hundred and thirty hymns, authored books, seven Christian tracts, and published many pamphlets with teachings of Jesus Christ.
 Having lost vision of both eyes after fifty-four years of preaching with London Mission and English Baptist mission, he lived a remaining life on pension from Church.
 He died at an age of eighty-seven on 24 August 1890, and was buried in Cuttack.

 A biographical account of him entitled Rev. Purushottam Chowdhari was authored by John Chowdhari, his grandson.
 Another book entitled Bhakti Theology of Purushottam Choudari was authored by Joseph Ravela, professor of Andhra Christian Theological College (ACTC).